 Keeping employees healthy and products safe is on the agenda of any professional organization.

-In different facilities where hundreds of people touch the same surfaces, viruses and bacteria spread at the speed of light.
-Since it’s not always possible to wash hands throughout the day, hand sanitizers have become a highly popular weapon in humanity’s battle against germs.
+Hundreds of people across facilities touch the same surfaces constantly, allowing viruses and bacteria to spread at the speed of light.
+Since it’s not always possible to wash hands throughout the day, FDA-approved hand sanitizers have become a popular tool to combat germs.

-It’s important to understand that not all sanitizers are created equal.
-Let’s look into what FDA-approved hand sanitizers are and why they could be highly useful in your facility.
+Furthermore, it’s important to understand that not all sanitizers are created equal.
+Let’s look into what FDA-approved hand sanitizers are and why they could be invaluable within your facility.

 What Is a Hand Sanitizer?

 A hand sanitizer is a liquid or gel product used to disinfect hands.
-It’s important to understand the difference between cleaning and disinfecting:
+It’s crucial to understand the difference between cleaning and disinfecting:

 - Cleaning — removing dirt and grime from the surface